alexanian/heist-puzzles/README.md

 The BL-IP app makes available its current frame at `<YOUR_CAMERA_IP>/camera.jpg`.
 Test audio and video streams can be viewed at `http://<YOUR_CAMERA_IP>/jpeg-browser.html`.

+The [example webpage](./camera-hacker/raw_js_video_example.html) shows how to display the video stream on an HTML page using raw javascript.